The Story of my Book

 Beginning with a trip to my grandfather’s ancestral home of Sárospatak, Hungary in 2007, I have been on the hunt for more information about Carl Schwartz aka Kalman Marki.
 It has been, in some cases, like searching for six needles in six separate haystacks.

 What I can say now is my grandfather’s influence was more important than I knew and his connections reached the highest level of the Hungarian government.
 Perhaps my Mom and Dad knew more.
 However I believe I have uncovered some information which even they did not know.
 They certainly did not share it with my sister and brother and me.

 - Bela Lugosi – his relationship to my grandfather and his politics.

-- Louis Weinstock – his contributions to social change.
+- Louis Weinstock – his contributions to social change and union leadership.